LumenGNU/ManSearchProvider/README.md

 - Forget to recompile after code changes
 - Forget to reinstall after build
 - Forget to restart shell after installation
-- Forget to enable the extension after starting Nested Shell
+- Forget to enable the extension after starting Nested Shell (**each time**)
+- Forget to clear the system after debugging unstable code, risking it running on your main desktop after logout/login and potentially breaking your system

 **Solution:** Use `npm run dev` for typical development cycle — it runs all three steps in the correct order.
 Remember that you still need to manually enable the extension inside the nested shell.